 How to Transition Your Stubborn Dry Food Only Cat to Wet or Raw Food in 3 Steps

 Prior to feeding, exercise your cat with a wand toy to increase his desire to eat;

 TIPS IF YOUR CAT IS RESISTANT: Although your cat may not seem interested right away, patience is key.
-Keep offering wet food, allowing cats to get used to its different smell and texture.
+Keep offering canned or raw food, allowing cats to get used to its different smell and texture.
 You might offer it next to his dry food in a separate dish to allow him to become familiar with it.
 Also try:

-Warming up wet food may make it more appealing - don't do this with raw;
+Warming up canned food may make it more appealing - don't do this with raw;

-Cover a teaspoon of wet food with the regular dry food.
-If this works, gradually increase the amount of wet food as you decrease the amount of dry food;
+Cover a teaspoon of canned or raw food with the regular dry food.
+If this works, gradually increase the amount of wet food as you decrease the amount of dry food.

 Some advice out there is to keep your cat hungry and keep trying wet food.
 My philosophy is to keep it low stress.
 A cat eating, even if it’s dry food, is preferred over missing meals.
 Don’t give up.
 Dry food eaters may change their preference for wet food on their own terms, like Abby did.
 In the meantime, encourage water consumption by providing multiple sources of non-plastic water bowls, cleaned daily, and kept away from food.
 Water fountains may encourage drinking.